hso-nn/crm-sdk/Entity.md

 For expanded(Lookup) Attributes it's not possible to assign a new value like on normal Attributes.
 A bind is the equivalent for this.
 Be aware that unbinding is not implemented yet, so removing a binding is not possible.
+When there are multiple targets, the third argument of the bind method is the target.
 ```javascript
 Entity.get("account", null, {
     emailaddress1: "Oeha@Dys.nl",